marina-leer/pubCounteR/paper/paper.md

 # Summary

+Basic and clinical biomedical research relies heavily on modern large-scale datasets that include genomics, transcriptomics, epigenomics, metabolomics, and proteomics, among other “Omics”.
+These research tools very often generate lists of candidate genes that are hypothesised or shown to be responsible for the biological effect in question.
+To aid the interpretation of experimentally-obtained gene lists, Gene-based Scientific Literature Visualiser (GeSciLiVis), was developed as an R-package that screens publications by a user-defined set of keywords representing a specific biological context a priori, for experimentally-derived gene lists.

 # Acknowledgements

 This work was supported by the German Research Foundation (DFG; project IDs 323196138 and 249509554 (FOR 2165) and within the DFG Collaborative Research Centre 1444 (CRC 1444), project no. 427826188), and grants within the German Center for Diabetes Research (DZD) funded by the German Ministry of Education and Research (BMBF) and the State of Brandenburg (DZD grant IDs 82DZD03E6G, 82DZD03C3G, and 82DZD03D03, to TJS).